rust-embedded/book/src/start/qemu.md

 for your project.
 Or, you could also name your project "app" and avoid the substitutions.

-For convenience here's the source code of `src/main.rs`:
+For convenience here are the most important parts of the source code in `src/main.rs`:

 ``` console
 $ cat src/main.rs